Losant/losant-docs/docs/experiences/endpoints.md

 *   **GET** requests are typically used for retrieving existing resources.
 A GET request should be repeatable without changing the state of your application and should return the same response body across requests, assuming the underlying data does not change between requests.
 *   **POST** requests allow for a payload to be sent with the request body.
 Though POST requests are typically used for creating new resources, they can also be used for complex data queries that require more configuration than can be conveyed in route parameters.
+*   **PUT** requests also allow for a payload body; these requests are typically used to overwrite an existing resource.
 *   **PATCH** requests also allow for a payload body; these requests are typically used to merge changes into an existing resource.
 *   **DELETE** requests should only be used to delete resources from your application.
 *   **OPTIONS** requests are typically sent by web browsers prior to making a [cross-origin request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
 If you have the "Enable Default CORS Settings" box checked in your Experience Settings, it should not be necessary to set up any OPTIONS requests.
 However, you may still create your own OPTIONS routes, and any requests matching those routes will override the default settings handled by Losant.